98WAY/CrowdTangle_API_Scraping/README.md

 write_to_csv(): write data from fetch_all_posts() to csv file, the default timezone of the [post time data is UTC

 ## Example
-main.py under CT_Scrape shows an example to scrape all public posts ranging from 2019/12/31 to 2023/06/22 with given CrowdTangle API token and list id of potential extremist pages or groups.
+main.py under CT_Scrape shows an example to scrape all public posts ranging from 2019/12/31 to 2023/06/22 based on UTC timezone with given
+CrowdTangle API token and list id of potential extremist pages or groups.
+Further data process are in Dtaprocess branch.